 Yesterday, I got chatting on Twitter with the user of the Diverse Church account about books with LGBTQ Christian characters, and how few of these there actually are.

 Now, at least part of the reason I wrote one of my own was that I was frustrated with the lack of representation.
 However, I’ve found a few over the years, and it only seems fair to share the intel.
-In this post, I’m only listing books I’ve actually read, but in some cases it was a while ago, so I’m not going to warn for anything in these, for fear that I’ll not have remembered something horrible.
+In this post, I’m only listing books I’ve actually read, but in some cases it was a while ago.
+I’m adding warnings, but there’s always a possibility that I’ll not have remembered something horrible.
 Proceed at your own risk!

 As for things I haven’t read (yet)… I’ve found Jesus in Love to be a very interesting source of recommendations.
+There’s also the reliqueer tag on LGBTQ Reads.
 Do add your own – either for individual books or authors, or for rec sites or round-ups – in comments!

 On to the books…